karthikgurram12/plivo_assignment/README.md

 12. End the call at Caller side.
 13. Teardown the two chrome Tabs.

+**Config changes needed in Configuration.properties file:**

+To run the Test in Chrome using plivo web sdk, the configuration properties should be: browser=chrome, applicationPlatform=web

-To run the Test in Chrome, the configuration properties should be: browser=chrome, applicationType=webdriver
+To run the Test in Chrome using plivo web sdk, the configuration properties should be: browser=chrome, applicationPlatform=web

+To run the Test in android device using plivo android sdk, the configuration properties should be: applicationPlatform=android

-Main Test method that covers above code will be in PlivoMakeCallFromCallerToCalle class and method name is makeCallUsingPlivoWebSDK
+Main Test methods that covers above code will be in PlivoMakeCallFromCallerToCalle class and method names are makeCallUsingPlivoWebSDK, makeCallUsingPlivoAndroidSDK

 Technologies or Tools Used:
 * Page Object Model and Page Factory